PierreKieffer/celery-docker-template/README.md

 ```bash
 make build
 ```
-Redis instance is needed to build services (host resolution), so this command will first start Redis container if not started yet.
+Redis instance is needed to build services (host resolution), so this command will first start Redis container if a Redis host is not found.

 Celery worker image name is `celery-worker-$MOD_NAME` with `MOD_NAME` the module file name deployed.

 ## Deploy